ibm-cloud-docs/vmwaresolutions/vmonic/faq-v2t-migration.md

 * At the end of the documented process, your vCenter Server instance is running vSphere 7.0 Update 1c with N-VDS distributed switches.
 This configuration is different than the currently supported [Software BOM for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_bom#vc_bom-software), which is vSphere 7.0 Update 2a with Distributed vSwitch 7.0.0.
 * For more information about the migration of N-VDS to VDS switches for vSphere 7.0 or later and NSX-T Data Center 3.0 and later, see [Migrate host switch to vSphere Distributed Switch](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-1039A36F-F55E-4A0A-B6C6-2C383F4A716D.html){: external}.
 Currently, this procedure is not verified on a VMware Solutions Dedicated vCenter Server instance.
-* IBM Cloud is undertaking an assessment of the N-VDS to VDS conversion and the required changes to the automation database to allow this in-place upgrade.
+* {{site.data.keyword.cloud_notm}} is undertaking an assessment of the N-VDS to VDS conversion and the required changes to the automation database to allow this in-place upgrade.
 * Currently, Day 2 automation workflows such as add host or add cluster, have not been tested against VMware Solutions Dedicated vCenter Server instances that have been upgraded from vSphere 6.7 to 7 and still using N-VDS distributed switches.
 Customers should assume that this automation might fail and that if this automation is required then the lift and shift migration approach used.
 If this automation is not needed, you can use the upgrade process that is documented.
 * A workaround for the add nodes and add cluster features is to use the VMware vSphere offering.
 For more information, see [VMware vSphere overview](/docs/vmwaresolutions?topic=vmwaresolutions-vs_vsphereclusteroverview).
 You must complete a number of manual tasks after the automated deployment.
 * A workaround for add-on services is to deploy them manually using the documented reference architectures, see the Solution architectures on Classic and Solution Guides sections at [Getting started with VMware Solutions](/docs/vmwaresolutions).